 Yes, you can have interim custody (care) of your child during contested divorce proceedings.
 This is done by way of a Rule 43 application (High Court) or a Rule 58 application (Magistrates’ Court) generally brought with the assistance of a divorce lawyer.

-Interim custody (care) refer to custody (care) during the course of the divorce proceedings and until a final divorce order is granted.
+Interim custody (care) refers to custody (care) during the course of the divorce proceedings and until a final divorce order is granted.
 Since the inception of the Children’s Act, the concept of “custody” has been replaced with the concept of “care”.
 The term “custody” is however still widely used in our spoken language.

 The Court will generally be unwilling to upset the status quo concerning the custody (care) of minor children.
 The principle of preserving the status quo is, however, subject to considerations that the paramount interest of the minor children must always triumph and that the status quo must not constitute an unreasonable state of affairs.